-Antihistamines may be all that is needed if symptoms are mild and are most effective for sneezing or an itchy, runny nose, but not for a blocked nose or moderate to severe symptoms.
-In this case the regular use of a non-absorbed corticosteroid nasalspray to treat the inflammation is required, especially if a blocked nose is the problem.
-These are available from pharmacists or on prescription from your GP.
-For moderate to severe symptoms, a spray that contains corticosteroid plus antihistamine can now be prescribed by your GP.
-It is essential to use nasal sprays correctly.
-Additional types of medication are required on prescription for people who suffer seasonal asthma as well as hay fever symptoms.
-Always see your doctor if you have these types of symptoms.
-Nasal sprays that contain decongestants may be useful on the worst days or for additional relief of congestion for an exam or special occasion but should not be used regularly because after a few days use, they can make symptoms worse.
-Antihistamines and corticocsteroid nasal sprays often control eye symptoms as well but eye drops are available over-the-counter or on prescription if needed.
-Cromoglycate drops are often effective but your GP can prescribe more effective drops for severe allergic eye symptoms.
+What the guidelines DO NOT recommend is the use of nasal decongestants to regularly treat hay fever.
+The only time these may be used is for an occasion such as a wedding or exam for a day or two at most.
+This is because after a few days they can make symptoms worse and do not get to the root cause, which is inflammation.
+There is a danger that if used regularly they can cause high blood pressure, interact with other medications and lead to a worsening of symptoms once stopped.

+Antihistamines and corticosteroid nasal sprays often control eye symptoms as well, but eye drops are available over the counter or on prescription if needed.
+Cromoglycate drops are often effective, but your GP can prescribe more effective drops for severe allergic eye symptoms (e.g. Olopatadine).
 All rhinitis treatments should be taken regularly as it is more difficult to control symptoms that are already well established.
 Only taking medications occasionally on the worst days is much less effective and you should aim to start using the preventative/treatment nasal sprays two weeks before your symptoms usually begin.

-Are there any other treatments for severe symptoms?
+Are there any other treatments for severe symptoms of hay fever?